jarodholtz/OpenVans/README.md

-# WeekenderVan
+# Open Weekender Vans

-This repository contains plans for a a folding sleeping platform that fits in a Gen 3 Toyota Sienna.
+This repository currently contains plans for a a folding sleeping platform that fits in a Gen 3 Toyota Sienna.
+The hope is others can build on my design and potenitally share their build (either entirely new or refinement of current builds) in a similar way to help folks get out camping and exploring in their vehicle of choice.

-If others modify these plans to fit a different vehicle, please create them in a new director and request an update to this file.

-### Build Goals
+### Sienna Build Goals

 - No permanent modifications to the vehicle.
 - A full-size sleeping platform.